msm4eh/finalcasestudy/README.md

 ##### Upload validation prevents unsupported file types.

 ### What's Next?
-##### If I were to continue to develop this project, I would focus on making it more complex and making it look more aesthetically pleasing.
-For example, I would make it a gallery for a certain theme of photo, rather than any photo in general.
-I would tailor the color palette of the website to match the purpose of the gallery.
-Also, I add a feature that creates photo albums so that the photos in the gallery are better organized.
+##### If I were to continue to develop this project, I would focus on making it more complex/multiuser and making it more aesthetically pleasing.
+Instead of a general photo gallery, I would select a theme for my website, such as sport photos or cooking photos.
+Then, I would select a color palette that matches the theme.
+Finally, I would add albums so similar photos can be grouped in the gallery.

 ### Links
 ##### Github Repository: https://github.com/msm4eh/finalcasestudy